rbisdorff/Digraph3/docSphinx/tutorial.rst

     >>> print("Fitness of Tideman's ranking: %.3f" % corr['correlation'])
     Fitness of Tideman's ranking: 0.918

 Unfortunately, this last ranking rule is again not efficiently scalable to outranking digraphs of larger orders (> 100).
-For such outranking digraphs, with several hundred of alternatives, only Kohler's and the Net-Flows ranking heuristics remain computationally efficient with a complexity of :math:`O(n^2)`.
+For such outranking digraphs, with several hundred of alternatives, only Kohler's and the Net-Flows ranking heuristics remain computationally efficient with a complexity of :math:`O(n^2)` where *n* is the order of the outranking digraph.

 Links and appendices
 --------------------